give-india/frontend-developer-challenge/README.md

 - Include instructions on how to set it up and run in the README.md
 - Add your resume and other profile / project links
 - Submit a pull request (PR)

+### functionality
+1. add url with validation
+2. remove url after video finish
+3. you can remove url from playlist